John Ehrenreich: Life and work

 Born in Philadelphia, Ehrenreich received his bachelor's degree in 1964 from Harvard College, followed by a Ph.D. in cellular biology from Rockefeller University and a second Ph.D. in clinical psychology from the New School for Social Research.
 He was a professor at the State University of New York at Old Westbury, first in American Studies, later in Psychology.
 He retired from Old Westbury in 2018.

-In 1967, Ehrenreich married fellow Rockefeller University graduate student Barbara Alexander, now better known as social critic and best-selling author Barbara Ehrenreich (Nickel and Dimed).
-Together, John and Barbara Ehrenreich played a leading role in the anti-Vietnam war movement in New York and published several early books and articles, including Long March, Short Spring: The Student Uprising at Home and Abroad (1969), The American Health Empire: Power, Profits and Politics (1970), and The Professional-Managerial Class (1977).
+In 1967, Ehrenreich married fellow Rockefeller University graduate student Barbara Alexander, now better known as social critic Barbara Ehrenreich (author of the 2001 best-seller Nickel and Dimed).
+Together, John and Barbara Ehrenreich played a leading role in the anti-Vietnam War movement in New York City.
+They co-authored several books and articles, including Long March, Short Spring: The Student Uprising at Home and Abroad (1969), The American Health Empire: Power, Profits and Politics (1970), and two articles on The Professional-Managerial Class (1977).

-Although the pair divorced in the late-1970s, John and Barbara Ehrenreich continued to author occasional articles together, including an updating of their previous work on the professional managerial class, Death of a Yuppie Dream: The Rise and Fall of the Professional Managerial Class (2013), and The Making of the American 99% (And the Collapse of the Middle Class (2011).
+Although the pair divorced in the late-1970s, John and Barbara Ehrenreich continued to author occasional articles together, including an updating of their previous work on the professional managerial class, Death of a Yuppie Dream: The Rise and Fall of the Professional Managerial Class (2013), and The Making of the American 99% and the Collapse of the Middle Class (2011).